korodum/TrainingAppBack/README.md

 Implement and API that allow to manage (publish, modify, delete, vote and filter) trainings on a gym.

 ### Characteristics
+- **Admin role**
+    -he/she can do every action in the application
 - **Trainer role**
-    - Is the only one that can add, delete and modify trainings.
+    - he/she can add, delete and modify trainings and also list users.
 - **Registered role**
     - Log in
     - They can get a list of trainings, see the info of an training and vote them.